Air quality plays an important role when it comes to understanding eczema. Dry skin and allergens can aggravate those experiencing the condition.

 “We’ve only had the thing for a few weeks, at the peak of pollen season, and while it’s probably a bit early to judge how well it’s helped his breathing, I can definitely say that his eczema has dwindled considerably.”

-The Airwasher also functions as an air purifier, as it eliminates airborne pollutants as small as 0.3 microns.
-This includes allergens like pollen, dust, and even pet dander, which as mentioned, are a significant threat to those with eczema.
+The Airwasher also functions as an air purifier, as it eliminates airborne pollutants as small as 10 microns.
+This includes allergens like pollen and household dust, which as mentioned, are a significant threat to those with eczema.